cco/cco/README.md

 ## Hey, I'm cco.

 Sysadmin, systems analyst, and developer.
-I am also the owner of Kulshan Labs, an IT consultancy business with a focus on small businesses and building pathes for modernization.
+I am also the owner of Kulshan Labs, an IT consultancy business with a focus on small businesses and building paths for modernization.

 Outside of general administration and development, I also have a love for security.
 Much of my senior capstone centered around building command centers for malware distribution (in the "approved by the university" sense 👻).